 each pinned to a particular version of a third-party package.

-We must install Angular's peerDependencies ourselves.
+You must install Angular's peerDependencies yourself.

 When npm installs packages listed in your

 it also installs the packages listed within their packages

 However, as of version 3, npm does not install packages listed in peerDependencies sections.